harshbharadwaj000/harshbharadwaj000/README.md

 - 👀 I’m interested in HTML , CSS ,PYTHON ,JAVA ,LINUX , SOLIDWORKS.
 - 🌱 I’m currently learning Computer science Engineering
 - 💞️ I’m looking to collaborate on small Projects for school and self.
-- - 📫 How to reach me at harsh639bhardwaj@gmail.com
+- 📫Reach me at harsh639bhardwaj@gmail.com
 - 😄 Pronouns: he\him
 - ⚡ Fun fact: computer have limits but we don't.